 But before you can do that, you’ll need to get your business up and running.
-And whether you’re leaving an existing organization or starting fresh, you’ll have your work cut out for you.
+Whether leaving an existing organization or starting fresh, your work will be cut out for you.

-Setting up your medical business, you must be sure you are keeping your customers and employees as safe as possible.
-So it’s necessary to implement safety solutions for your business, such as infection prevention and control, so that you don’t fear bringing infection home or spreading it abroad.
+Setting up your medical business requires keeping your customers and employees as safe as possible.
+So it’s necessary to implement safety solutions for your business, such as infection prevention and control, so you don’t fear bringing infection home or spreading it abroad.

 Here’s what you need to know about starting your own medical business.